 - sensory nerves conduct information from sensory organs to the CNS.
 These nerves (together with motor nerves) are affected in Charcot–Marie–Tooth disease leading to gradual muscle wastage due to lack of usage.

 In both organisms, cell bodies of the nerve cells (neurons) constituting sensory nerves, lie outside the CNS: in humans primarily in dorsal root ganglia (red in image below), in flies within the sensory organs at the body surface (see illustration).
-In both organisms, sensory organs are for vision, smell, taste, hearing, mechanical information, temperature and noxious stimuli (see our L3-Neurons resource).
+In both organisms, sensory organs are for vision, smell, taste, hearing, balance, mechanical information, temperature, noxious stimuli etc.

 Flies and humans show a subdivision of the CNS into brain (in the head region) and ventral/spinal cord (in the trunk).
 Also the smallest functional units, the nerve cells, have much in common in humans and flies, and the same genes equip them with synapses and the ability to fire action potentials.
 Many fundamental mechanisms about their development and function have been discovered in flies, including mechanisms of neurodegeneration (more info here).
 Our behaviours are coordinated through the nervous system and, even at this level, we share certain commonalities (see examples of alcohol-related behaviours here).